Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Emergent long range interaction between defect chiralities

 \subsection{Effective two-defect chirality interactions in finite systems with PBC or OBC}

-We place two SW defects with Lieb fluxes at a separation of $r$ in a finite system which can be either in open (OBC) or periodic (PBC) boundary conditions.
+We place two SW defects with Lieb fluxes at a separation vector $r$, measured between the inversion centers of the two defects.
+Real space measurements of $r$ are in units of the honeycomb nearest neighbor bond length.
+We use a finite system which can be either in open (OBC) or periodic (PBC) boundary conditions.
 We then compute the energy difference between the aligned ($\mu^z_1=\mu^z_{2}$) and antialigned ($\mu^z_1=-\mu^z_{2}$) flux configurations.
-Such a comparison is shown in Fig.~\ref{fig_gamma_pair int}(a) for a small 48$\times$48 system with $N=2304$ sites.
-We consider defects separated by a vector $\vec{r}$ which is $||x$ (horizontal separation `$h$') or $||y$ (vertical separation `$v$'), which show a distinct difference.
+We consider two kinds of defect separation vectors $\vec{r}$: $||x$ (horizontal separation `$h$') or $||y$ (vertical separation `$v$').
+A minimum separation of the defects is always maintained such that they do not touch ($r_{\rm min}=3\sqrt{3}$ for $||x$ and $r_{\rm min}=6$ for $||y$, since the real space dimensions of a rectangular 4 site cell are $\sqrt{3} \times 3$).
+(Note that $r=0$ would correspond to the two defects being exactly on top of each other.)
 In all cases we find that the aligned configuration has lower energy, consistent with a ferromagnetic interaction of $\mu^z$.

+In Fig.~\ref{fig_gamma_pair int}(a), we plot the energy difference for a small 48$\times$48 system with $N=2304$ sites.
 On this linear-log plot the $j(r)$ is not a straight lines showing a decay that is distinctly slower than exponential.
 While the energy difference decays to zero with increasing defect separation in the OBC case, it saturates to a finite nonzero value $j_0$ in the PBC case.
 In real space this can be interpreted as the effects of long range interactions wrapping around the torus to produce a finite energy shift.
 In momentum space this can be interpreted as directly sampling the Dirac cone gap generated by defect chiralities with finite size effects of the torus.